KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 After enabling the feature, the application will need to include a `VkValidationFeaturesEXT` structure with `VK_VALIDATION_FEATURE_ENABLE_GPU_ASSISTED_EXT` in the pEnabledFeatures list in the pNext chain of the VkShaderModuleCreateInfo used to create the shader.
 Otherwise, the shader will not be instrumented.

-## GPU-Assisted Validation Limitations
+## GPU Assisted Validation Limitations

-There are several limitations that may impede the operation of GPU-Assisted Validation:
+There are several limitations that may impede the operation of GPU Assisted Validation:

 ### Vulkan 1.1